tcgoetz/GarminDbPlugins/README.md

   - The most commonly used message types in activity files are records, laps, and sessions.
 Decide which of those you will be saving data from.
   - Define tables for records, laps, and sessions depending upon your needs.
 Examples can be found in existing plugins.
     - Change the table names to match your plugin.
-    - Chnage to table field names and types to suite your data.
+    - Change to table field names and types to suite your data.
-- Change the table fields to match your dev fields.
-- Change the view to match your fields.
+- Decide if your data needs a database view and change your plugins create_activity_view function to match your fields.

 Test your plugin:
 - Publish a copy of your plugin to the ~/HealthData/Plugins directory.